chanwit/ekz/docs/cmd/ekz_create_cluster.md

 ### Examples

 ```
-  # Create an EKS-D cluster with the default provider.
-The KubeConfig file will be written to $PWD/kubeconfig.
+  # Create an EKS-D cluster with the default provider
+  # The KubeConfig file will be written to $PWD/kubeconfig.
   ekz create cluster

-  # Create an EKS-D cluster with the EKZ provider.
+  # Create an EKS-D cluster with the EKZ provider
   # This command creates an EKS-D-compatible K0s-based cluster.
   ekz --provider=ekz create cluster

-  # Create an EKS-D cluster with the KIND provider.
+  # Create an EKS-D cluster with the KIND provider
   # This command creates an EKS-D-compatible KIND cluster.
   ekz --provider=kind create cluster